Last Updated on

 Even if you cannot perform a full set of reps, increasing your weight will challenge your muscles and increase your lean muscle mass.

-Recent studies show that you can achieve the same hypertrophy by doing heavy sets for six to eight reps, than doing lighter weights sets to failure.
+Recent studies show that you can achieve the same hypertrophy by doing heavy sets for six to eight reps, then doing lighter weights sets to failure.
 However, lighter weight does not have the same impact on your strength gains than heavier sets have, so heavier weights are always an advantage.

-You will also allow your body to release more testosterone and growth hormone by doing heavier weights, as opposed to sticking to light weight sets.
+You will also allow your body to release more testosterone and growth hormone by doing heavier weights, as opposed to sticking to lightweight sets.
 Using a weight that only allows you to do six reps will increase your metabolism more than doing lighter weights for 12 reps, for example.

-Also keep in mind that you should not rest for more than 60 seconds in between sets.
+Also, keep in mind that you should not rest for more than 60 seconds in between sets.

-#2: You Need to Run Faster
+#2: You Need To Run Faster

 Running is great exercise, but if you want results, you should challenge yourself constantly and run faster.

-High intensity interval training, or HIIT, offers much better results than just doing steady state cardio.
+High-intensity interval training, or HIIT, offers much better results than just doing steady-state cardio.
 So doing HIIT will burn more fat and maximize your workout results.

 Another great benefit of HIIT is the fact that it has a great effect on EPOC (excess post-exercise oxygen consumption) which means you will burn more fat for longer.